kemball/karkadann/README.md

 A complete rewrite of the GCF software and pipeline.

+##Install

+`python setup.py install` should install karkadann to your current python environment.
+I recommend virtenvs and pip for dependencies and so on, but MySQLdb is legendarily difficult to install.
+It's full of pitfalls, so you're always going to have some work to do unless you have it already.
+Anyway.

+`python setup.py test` will run automatic tests of all the code that exists so far.
+Some of it relies on testassem.gb being in a particular place but that's being phased out.

+##Usage

+I've documented all the function signatures here but the API is still half-baked and subject to change.
+At some point there'll be a set of functions that are available for export and guaranteed not to change, but that point is not today.

 ###Prodigal.py

 Annotate takes a SeqIO record iterator and runs it through prodigal to reannotate all the genes.
 This is a bit rude considering genbank files mostly contain gene annotations already, but they can be patchy or missing or just inconsistent.